CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/complaint-utah/exercise_5-build/50-create_automation.md

  |Contact|**Trigger - Record Created or Updated - Complaint Case Record - Contact**|
  |Assignment Group|Complaints Investigation|

- When you're finsihed, your action should look similar to this:
+ When you're finished, your action should look similar to this:
  ![](../images/automation_1.png)

- 1. Next, we want to make sure we indicate in the complaint case record that we have automatically created this investigation.
+ 12. Next, we want to make sure we indicate in the complaint case record that we have automatically created this investigation.
 This will ensure that anyone who looks at the case later will know we've taken action.
 Let's add a new action by clicking the **+ Add an Action, Flow Logic, or Subflow** button under the action we just created then click **Action**
 ![](../images/2023-09-27-14-09-28.png)

 13. This time we're looking for the **Add Comment To Task** action.
-In the Search field, type **Add comment** and select the option that appears under the **Customer Serivice** spoke
+In the Search field, type **Add comment** and select the option that appears under the **Customer Service** spoke
 ![](../images/2023-09-27-14-07-58.png)